3ls-it/3ls-it/README.md

 By sponsoring my work, you can help support open source software development!

 - 🔭 19 July 2026: I've released v3.2.1 of my ChatGPT client [OpenAI Assistant](https://github.com/3ls-it/openai-assistant).
 This release adds file downloading of Code Interpreter container artifacts, as well as optional server-side conversation clean up.
 Additionally, debug logging is more verbose and much code clean-up/refactoring has been done.
 This maintenence release also closed a gap in server-side cleanup after abnormal termination.
-- 🔭 Occasionally collaberating with others in the Termux community on a Termux package of [LibreOffice](https://www.libreoffice.org/). https://github.com/termux/termux-packages/issues/29690
+- 🔭 Working on a Termux package of KStars.

 #### Using Sudo
 If you are on Ubuntu (or what ever) with passwordless, unlimited sudo, that's bad practice.
 Edit your `/etc/sudoers` to require your password.
 Please.